 An FXS adapter is used to connect an analog phone or fax machine to a VoIP phone system or to a VoIP provider.
 You need this because you need to connect the FXO port of the phone/fax machine to the adapter.

 FXS/FXO gateways are widely available.
 3CX automatically configures FXS/FXO Gateways to allow you to easily continue using your existing PSTN lines and/or analog phones.
-You can download the Free edition here.
+You can get your Free licence here.

 More information about FXS/FXO and VoIP, in general, can be found in our Basic Training Videos.